Testing for differential abundance in compositional counts data, with application to microbiome studies: A simulation study

-The 'sick' subjects from group $Y$ was generated in a manner similar to steps 1-4 above, with the following changes: $m_1\in\{10,100\}$ differentially abundant taxa were selected at random.
-Each taxon $j$ associated with the disease had a chance of 0.5 to experience an increase in its absolute abundance of bacteria in each 'sick' subject.
-The random number of bacteria added to the absolute abundance of the $j$th taxon was sampled, independently for each entry, from $N\left(\mu_{l,j},\left(\mu_{l,j}\right)^2 \right)$ and rounded to the nearest integer, where $\mu_{l,j} = \lambda_{effect}\cdot C_l^{Y,flow}\cdot \delta_j/m_1$.
-The value of $\delta_j$ was sampled with equal probability from $\{0.5,1.0,1.5\}$ for each taxon and the value of $\lambda_{effect}$ was set to $0,0.5,1.0,...,2.5$ in the different scenarios.
-In terms of simulation parameters, $\lambda_{effect}$ represents the total effect of simulated condition over the microbial load of the host while $\delta_j$ sets the strength of association of a specific taxon with the simulated condition, and is fixed across different samples.
+The vector of counts for the 'sick' subjects were generated in a manner similar to steps 1-3 above, with the following changes in $m_1\in\{10,100\}$ differentially abundant taxa selected at random.
+For the $i$th 'sick' subject, each taxon $j$ associated with the disease had a chance of 0.5 to experience an increase in its absolute abundance of bacteria in each 'sick' subject.
+The random number of bacteria added to the absolute abundance of the $j$th taxon was sampled, independently for each entry, from $N\left(\mu_{i,j},\mu_{i,j} \right)$ , where $\mu_{i,j} = \lambda_{effect}\times C_i^{S,flow}\times \delta_j/m_1$.
+The parameter $\lambda_{effect}$ dictates the expected increase in the host microbial load due to the simulated conditioned , e.g., $\lambda_{effect} = 1.0$ indicates an expected increase of 100\% in the total host microbial load.
+The parameter $\delta_j$ sets the strength of association of a specific taxon with the simulated condition.
+We considered the range of values $\lambda_{effect}=0,0.5,1.0,...,3.0$ and $\delta_j=\{0.5,1.0,1.5\}$.
+Clearly, the resulting abundance vector of taxa, ${\boldsymbol \mu}_i^S$, differs in distribution from ${\boldsymbol \mu}_i^H$ only in the $m_1$ coordinates where counts were added, and only for these coordinates the null hypothesis \eqref{eq:eqdist_latent} is false.